ConnectedLib/connectedlib10/modules/assessment/section-2-2.md

 ## Ways to collect data

 The following table includes some—though certainly not all!—methods to collect data for your assessment.
 Each method has potential strengths and weaknesses and can be used to assess a wide variety of factors.
 Choose one (or more) that fits your question, your program, and your capacity.
+For a detailed look at key data collection methods, see the Connected Learning Alliance's <a href="https://clalliance.org/wp-content/uploads/2020/08/Evaluating-Library-Programming.pdf" target="_blank"><b>Evaluating Library Programming toolkit</b></a>.

 <table class="colorful-th">
   <tr><th colspan="2">ANALYZING ARTIFACTS</th></tr>